TOAST-DOCS/AppGuard/en/Getting Started.md

 * Select [Certificate file].
 It is KeyStore file on Android.
 * Enter [Master Password] and Click [Validation] Button to validate the certificate file.
 	* This check is to validate KeyStore and to select proper alias before protecting the app.
-	* If the validation fails, check whether the certificate file is OK and the master password.
+	* If the validation fails, check whether the certificate file and the master password is OK.
 * Select [Alias].
 * Enter the [Alias Password].
 * Select the [App to protect]